JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 Creating a new table with the optimal number of spaces for the new amount of data items.
 Instead of a hash table filling up and getting slow, all the values can be recalculated to improve overall efficiency.

 ## Graphs
-Graphs are a set of nodes (vertices) and edges (arcs), representing abstract relationships between objects, such as transport networks, molecular structures and routers.
+Graphs are a set of nodes (vertices) and edges (arcs), representing relationships between objects, such as transport networks, molecular structures and routers.
+They are abstract data structures.

 ![image](https://user-images.githubusercontent.com/72783315/224493438-5cc37300-7491-49c1-9d25-336ebc404b19.png)